 - Development and implementation of tools designed for professionals working in the area of rehabilitation and sustainable return to work

-The Occupational Rehabilitation research program is the result of in-depth reflection by members of the SPWE team, in conjunction with the Scientific Division and in line with the 2018-2022 five-year scientific and technical production plan, as well as the IRSST’s work of the past few years.
+The Occupational Rehabilitation research program is the result of in-depth reflection by members of the SPWE team, in conjunction with the Scientific Division and the concerned partners, in line with the 2018-2022 five-year scientific and technical production plan, as well as the IRSST’s work of the past few years.
 Its aim is to find increasingly pertinent ways of addressing workplace needs.
 Six themes are given priority:

 The aims of this research theme are to define the predictors of long-term disability and identify the groups at highest risk.
 To achieve these goals, it is therefore crucial to acquire knowledge of the main indicators and of the relationship among these indicators and develop prediction tools, ultimately to facilitate a timely, safe, and sustainable return to work.